top of page

 Making the passive learning of soft skills, intentional

-The 10-13 Curriculum
+The 10-13 curriculum

 Our curriculum for students ages 10 to 13 is designed to help them understand the world around them and succeed both in school and at home.
 At this stage, we focus on building foundational skills such as self-management, empathy, communication, and problem-solving, all through engaging, age-appropriate activities.